tttmmmyyyy/fixlang/std_doc/Std.md

 Returns a pointer to the data of a boxed value.

+The returned pointer points to the first element of the array if the value is an `Array`, and to the first field if the value is a struct.
+At present, this function is not properly implemented when the value is a union, so do not use it in such cases.

 The difference from `unsafe_get_retained_ptr_of_boxed_value` is that this function returns a pointer to region where the payload of a boxed value is stored;
 on the other hand, `unsafe_get_retained_ptr_of_boxed_value` returns a pointer to the boxed value itself (i.e., the control block of the value).